gitpan/DBIx-Class-LookupColumn/README.md

 Features
 ---------------

-The three major functionalities this present distro offer are :
+The three major features this present distro offer are :

 * generates accessors to table classes for fectching data stored in the associated lookup table.
-* provide an effecient way to fetch data by means of a cache system.
+* provides an effecient way to fetch data by means of a cache system.
-* automatizes the accessors' generating for a whole DB schema.
+* automatizes the accessors' generating for a DB schema.